ThinhPhoenix/github-pages/README.md

 export default defineConfig({
   plugins: [react()],
-  base: "/your-repo-name/", //🗲Replace with your repository name });
+  base: "/your-repo-name/", //✎ Replace with your repository name });
 ```
+> ༼ つ ◕_◕ ༽つ If your project not vite-based then check for config file to change your root base

 ### 3. Define Required Environment Variables
 Create an .env.example file listing the necessary variables: